Zephyr920/CelestialBodiesProject/README.md

 # Acknowledgments

-The Celestial Bodies Project was created by a team consisting of [members].
+The Celestial Bodies Project was created by a team consisting of Alex Stancioiu, Hubert Radecki, Michael Ravenscroft, Oliver Rubia Alcarria and Agustin Montemurro.